Voluntary job quit provisions and sanctioning policies apply when an individual quits a job and:

 - The quit occurred within 60 days prior to the date of application or anytime during the certification period; and

-- The quit was without good cause (Refer to section 1105.025.10.05 Determining Good Cause for Job Quit, Reduced Work Hours or Refusal of an Offer of Suitable Employment).
+- The quit was without good cause (refer to 1105.025.10.05 Determining Good Cause for Job Quit, Reduced Work Hours or Refusal of an Offer of Suitable Employment)